troclaux/notes/auth.md

 [Oauth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

-- OAuth 2.0 vs OpenID Connect vs SSO vs SAML:
+- _OAuth 2.0_ vs _OpenID Connect_ vs _SSO_ vs _SAML_:
+  - OAuth 2.0: authorization protocol
+    - the app gets an access token to access the user's resources from a provider (e.g. Google, Github, etc)
-  - OAuth: authorization framework
+    - authorization only
+    - e.g. allow a 3rd party app to read your gmail
   - OpenID Connect (OIDC): adds authentication layer on top of OAuth 2.0
     - authorization + authentication
-    - allow users to authenticate using a third-party identity provider (e.g. google, facebook)
+    - allow users to authenticate using a third-party identity provider
+    - e.g. "Sign in with Google" button on a website that gives an ID token
   - SSO (Single Sign-On): allows users to authenticate once and access multiple applications
     - e.g. sign in with google and access multiple apps
+    - implemented using protocols like SAML, OAuth, OpenID Connect
   - SAML (Security Assertion Markup Language): XML-based open standard for exchanging authentication and authorization data between parties
     - enables SSO implementation
     - supports OIDC and OAuth 2.0